hossamnasser938/Learning_Functional-Programming-with-JavaScript-Course-Documentation/4. Callbacks/callbacks.md

     * Accessing databases.
     * Performing network requests.
 * These operations if done in the normal way will result in delay in system response which is a bad user experience.
 Alternatively, they are done on another thread working in the background and keeping the system interactive.
-* The way we do that is be specifying a function to be executed once these long operations are completed.
+* The way we do that is by specifying a function to be executed once these long operations are completed.
 These functions are called **callbacks**.
 * The ability to pass functions as arguments in JavaScript(Treating functions as first-class citizens) has a very useful implications in performing these asynchronous operations by passing these callbacks.